adamcegielka/Portfolio/README.md

 ## Welcome 👋 , I'm Junior Software Tester

-Testing, detecting bugs and their causes, has been a passion of mine for a long time.
-In order to develop these abilities, I decided to take an intensive "Software Tester" course.
-According to the results of the Thomas PPA test, I am a thorough person who pays a lot of attention to detail, which makes me excel in my new role.
+I am a Junior Software Tester with strong attention to detail.
+I like new challenges, which made me want to learn more and more about this domain and improve my skills daily.

 ### 🛠 &nbsp; Testing tools that I use